British Battleships Queen Elizabeth class.

 One drawback was that much bunker space lay between the outer skin and the longitudinal ‘torpedo bulkheads’.
-As oil is incompressible this space could no longer satisfactorily absorb an explosion; moreover, if essentially empty it could well be filled with an explosive vapour.
+As oil is in compressible this space could no longer satisfactorily absorb an explosion; moreover, if essentially empty it could well be filled with an explosive vapor.

 The three 1915 units were HMS Queen Elizabeth, HMS Warspite and HMS Barham, while the two 1916 units were HMS Valiant and HMS Malaya.